 Virginia Green Ribbon Schools

-News Release, April 23, 2013 – Two Virginia Schools Earn Green Ribbon School Awards
+News Release, April 22, 2015 – Four Virginia Schools Earn National Green Ribbon Awards

 This prestigious award is given to select schools across the nation that The U.S. Department of Education (USED) Green Ribbon Schools recognizes as schools that save energy, reduce costs, feature environmentally sustainable learning spaces, protect health, foster wellness and offer environmental education to boost academic achievement and community engagement.
 This voluntary federal program rewards schools that meet criteria in three goals: